 The most acutely dangerous cleaning products are corrosive drain cleaners, oven cleaners, and acidic toilet bowl cleaners, according to Philip Dickey of the Washington Toxics Coalition.
 Corrosive chemicals can cause severe burns on eyes, skin and, if ingested, on the throat and esophagus.
 Ingredients with high acute toxicity include chlorine bleach and ammonia, which produce fumes that are highly irritating to eyes, nose, throat and lungs, and should not be used by people with asthma or lung or heart problems.
 These two chemicals pose an added threat in that they can react with each other or other chemicals to form lung-damaging gases.
 Combining products that contain chlorine and ammonia or ammonia and lye produces chloramine gases, while chlorine combined with acids forms toxic chlorine gas.

-Unlike other companies, The Healthy Home® treatments, are the best medically-developed deep cleaning and sanitizing process in Dubai, Abu Dhabi and UAE.
-Using world’s leading Germicidal Ultra Violet Light (GUVL) technology, our dry and chemical-free sanitization treatment ensures that you and your family’s sleep and living spaces are in the healthiest and purest condition.
+Unlike other companies, The Healthy Home® treatments, are the best medically-developed deep cleaning and sanitizing process in Saudi Arabia.
+Using world’s leading Germicidal Ultra Violet Light (GUVL) technology, our dry and chemical free sanitization treatment ensures that you and your family’s sleep and living spaces are in the healthiest and purest condition.